inkVerb/VIP/401/Lesson-09.md

 # Uncomment to use the one line exit pass:
 #e="$?"; [[ "$e" = "0" ]] || exit "$e"

-# Without this, the one line exit pass isn't needed because the script ends
-if [ "$noargument" = "true" ]; then
-  exit
-fi

 echo "Parent is finished."
 ```